richmondu/libfaceid/README.md

 2. Generating embeddings on each faces in the frame image.
 3. Classifying each face embedding with known face embeddings in a database.

-More complex systems include features such as face alignment, face augmentation, etc to improve accuracy.
+More complex systems include features such as face alignment, face augmentation and face verification to improve accuracy.
 </p>

 ### Features:

-libfaceid supports the following models below.
+libfaceid library supports the following models below.
 You can mix and match the models for your specific use-case and system requirements.

 #### Face Detector models for detecting face locations
 - [Haar Cascade Classifier via OpenCV](https://github.com/opencv/opencv/blob/master/samples/python/facedetect.py)